Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Roundabout

-A roundabout bet is made up of 3 singles and 3 ATC Doubles of twice the stake.
+A Roundabout bet is made up of 3 Singles and 3 ATC Doubles of twice the stake.
 If the single bet wins, twice the stake is used on a Double for the other two selections.
-However if one of the selections have odds of less than evens, the full return will be used on the additional bet.
+However if one of the selections has odds of less than evens, the full return is used on the additional bet.

-Note: most online bookmakers do not offer ATC bets, and instead focus on Accumulators, Bet Builders, and Full Cover bets.
+Note: most online bookmakers do not offer ATC bets, and instead focus on Accumulators, Full Cover bets, and Bet Builders.

 Forecast Bets